 Microdermabrasion is a popular, non-invasive skin treatment.
 It uses small exfoliating crystals to remove the outermost layer of dead skin cells from the surface of your face or body and stimulates new cell production underneath.

 Microdermabrasion helps to even out skin tone and reduce signs of aging by exfoliating the outermost layer.
-This safe procedure is suitable for all skin types but works best on those with fair or medium complexions because it stimulates collagen production more than tanner tones do.
+This safe procedure is suitable for all skin types but works best on those with fair or medium complexions because it stimulates collagen and elastin production more than tanner tones do.

 The procedure is usually performed by a health care professional.
 However, there are even at-home kits available to purchase so that individuals can use this skincare treatment on their own time.